Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 What’s your favourite from the list above that has worked for you?

-If you have any more Tesla battery range tips and best charging practices that you see aren’t covered here, do let me know.
+If you have any more Tesla charging tips and best charging practices that you see aren’t covered here, do let me know.